RSPCA Shop Next Gen Education

 Atlantic salmon is the most commonly farmed fish species in the UK, with farms mainly located in the Scottish Highlands and Islands.
 There are freshwater and seawater stages to their lives.

 • Freshwater stage – fertilised salmon eggs are usually grown in trays.
 The eggs hatch into 'alevins' or 'yolk sac fry' and spend time on the bottom of their trays until their yolk sac has been absorbed.
 They then start to rise up into the water column as 'first feeding fry', before being transferred to larger tanks or freshwater lochs.
-They spend a significant period of time in freshwater before they're ready to go to sea.
+They spend a significant time in freshwater before they're ready to go to sea.

 • Seawater stage – when they’re six to 12 months old, the fish begin to adapt so they can cope in a seawater environment ('smoltification').
 The salmon will then be reared in seawater enclosures for the next one to two years.